 - Check if the fan is not wobbling when it’s in movement.

-- Check if it works properly under-voltage fluctuation conditions, like low voltage conditions.
+- Check if it works properly under voltage fluctuation, like low voltage conditions.

 - Check the status of a fan when it is rotating for a longer time